 Improve Your Application

-When premeds take a gap year, they are able to apply to medical school outside of the traditional premed schedule.
+When premeds take a gap year, they can apply to medical school outside the traditional premed timeline.
 Instead of preparing to apply at the end of third year and throughout your fourth year of college, you can begin applying as you finish college and focus your efforts on your application after you graduate.
-This extra time can allow you to focus on secondaries and interviews without the pressure of keeping up with your studies at the same time.
+This extra time can allow you to focus on secondaries and interviews without the pressure of keeping up with your studies.

-If you are worried about the strength of your application and you know you have weak areas, you’re far better off to wait than to apply when you’re not ready.
-We can’t stress this enough—do not apply thinking you can simply do it again if you don’t get an acceptance.
-Reapplicants are at a disadvantage because you’ll need to prove that you have improved your application, and you’ll need to begin the draining, tedious process all over again after you’re already burnt out.
+If you are worried about the strength of your application and you know you have weak areas, you’re far better off waiting than applying when you’re not ready.
+We can’t stress this enough—do not apply while laboring under the delusion that you can simply do it again if you don’t get an acceptance.
+Reapplicants are at a disadvantage because you’ll need to demonstrate that you have improved your application and begin the draining, tedious process all over again after you’re already burnt out.
+And let’s not forget all of those application fees.

 You’re much better off waiting a year, even two if you need to, in order to apply with a strong application.
 Waiting longer to begin what is already a long journey may sound daunting, but it will be worth it if you really do need the extra time.
 As we say time and time again, applying early is the best advantage you can give yourself.